Europe's largest sound and light show on the Great War 14-18

 More than just a show, Des Flammes à la Lumière is a true act of remembrance that touches all generations.
 By staging history with humanity and without bias, by showing the shared suffering of both sides, the show carries a universal message of peace and fraternity.
 Since its creation in 1996, it has moved over 600,000 spectators from all over France and Europe, contributing to the historical and tourist radiance of Verdun and the Meuse region.

-Des Flammes à la Lumière returns for its 30th edition from June 26 to August 1, 2026, at the Haudainville quarries.
-The show will be presented on 12 evenings spread over six weekends: June 26-27, July 3-4, July 10-11, July 17-18, July 24-25, and July 31-August 1, 2026.
+Des Flammes à la Lumière returns for its 30th edition from June 26th to August 1st, 2026, at the Haudainville quarries.
+The show is presented over 12 evenings spread across six weekends: June 26-27, July 3-4, July 10-11, July 17-18, July 24-25, and July 31-August 1, 2026.

 Address: Carrières d'Haudainville, 55100 Verdun